phreaknik/phonon-network/README.md

 ## Withdrawals

-The card may withdraw a phonon at any time by passing the phonon index and calling the "withdraw" functions.
-Because the data being signed is different depending on the type of network, we have multiple withdraw functions.
+The card may withdraw a phonon at any time by passing the phonon index and calling the "withdraw" function:

-**withdraw(short phononIndex, byte[] data)**
+byte[] withdraw(short phononIndex, byte[] data) {
+  Phonon p = phonons[phononIndex];
+  if (p == null) {
+    throw new Error();
+  } else {
+    return doWithdrawal(p, data);  // Depends on type of network }
+}

 Look up the phonon based on an index.
 If no phonon exists at that index, this call will fail.

+`data` contains withdrawal parameters, which depends on the type of network:

+* Ethereum withdrawal data is a single address (the recipient).
+* Bitcoin withdrawal data usually includes the recipient address, transaction id of the input, index of the UTXO in that transaction, and a fee amount.

 ### Ethereum-based Withdrawals